Gherkin Language: Syntax, Format & Examples

 What is Gherkin Language?

-Gherkin is a business readable language which helps you to describe business behavior without going into details of implementation.
-It is a domain specific language for defining tests in Cucumber format for specifications.
-It uses plain language to describe use cases and allows users to remove logic details from behavior tests.
+Gherkin is a business-readable language that helps you describe business behavior without going into implementation details.
+It is a domain-specific language for defining tests in Cucumber format.
+It uses plain language to describe use cases and lets users remove logic details from behavior tests.

-The text in Gherkin langauge acts as documentation and skeleton of your automated tests.
-Gherkin format is based on TreeTop Grammar which exists in 37+ languages.
-Therefore you can write your gherkin in 37+ spoken languages.
+The text in Gherkin acts as documentation and as the skeleton of your automated tests.
+The Gherkin format is based on TreeTop Grammar, which exists in more than 37 languages, so you can write Gherkin in over 37 spoken languages.
+The script serves two primary purposes: it documents user scenarios, and it provides the basis for writing automated BDD tests.

 Why Gherkin?